epsilonrt/libmodbus-cmake/README.md

 ## Overview

+This repository provides the tools to build and package libmodbus using CMake.
+It also provides a set of patches to correct and modify the original source code.

+libmodbus is a library developed and published under the *LGPL v2.1 or later* license by Stéphane Raimbault.

 libmodbus is a free software library to send/receive data with a device which respects the Modbus protocol.
 This library can use a serial port or an Ethernet connection.